What Imagination Is

 In perception, one takes information from the outside world, such as light, or sound waves, and finds meaning in it, using memory and perceptual processes.
 In imagination, it works in reverse.
 Imagery is created from the memory.

 This is perhaps clearest in dreaming, where our minds churn up an entire virtual reality for us to experience when we sleep.
 But imagination is used in a whole variety of cognitive processes, including planning, hypothetical reasoning, picturing things in the past or the future, comprehending language, and, of course, in design and creativity in engineering and the arts.

 What is not obvious is that this important, fascinating phenomenon can be explored scientifically.
 Even though we can't read images directly off of people's brains (yet), there are still scientific means to find out what goes on in somebody's head.
-And that's what this blog is about.
+And that's what my blog posts are about.